aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 At a high-level, when a new recording is uploaded to S3, this function processes it by first extracting a Contact ID from the S3 Object Key.
 It then checks if the contact is marked as a voicemail by retrieving the contact attributes from Amazon Connect.
 If confirmed as a voicemail, it creates a pre-signed URL for the recording (valid for 48 hours) and creates a new task in Amazon Connect with the recording URL and destination information.
 The task is created with a reference to the original contact and includes the voicemail recording URL, making it accessible to agents through the Connect interface.

-1. In your AWS console, navigate to AWS Lambda and select **Create Function**
+1. In your AWS console, navigate to AWS Lambda and select **Create function**
 2. Input a function name (e.g. `ConnectVoicemailFunction`), ensure the runtime is set to `Node.JS 22.x` and select **Create function**
 3. Once the function has been created you can use [index.mjs](./index.mjs) found in this respository to either:
    - Copy and paste the code into the *index.mjs* file of your created Lambda function (recommended)